NinaNorby/NinaNorby/README.md

 My name is Nina and I'm studying at Nackademin to become a Frontend Developer :)

-🌈"This project is the result of collaboration between me and my classmate, @Chen44A, where we were assigned the task of creating a website using only HTML and CSS."
+🌈This project is the result of collaboration between me and my classmate, @Chen44A, where we were assigned the task of creating a website using only HTML and CSS.